Last Modified: 8 June 2026

 10. Proprietary rights

-10.1 The Client acknowledges and agrees that the Supplier and/or its licensors own all intellectual property rights in the Software, the Services and the Documentation.
+10.1 The Client acknowledges and agrees that the Supplier and/or its licensors own all Intellectual Property Rights in the Software, the Services and the Documentation.
 Except as expressly stated herein, this Agreement does not grant the Client any rights to, under or in, any patents, copyright, database right, trade secrets, trade names, trademarks (whether registered or unregistered), or any other rights or licences in respect of the Services or the Documentation.

 10.2 The Supplier confirms that it has all the rights in relation to the Software, Services and the Documentation that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of this Agreement.